When conducting a survey, respondents may need to rate their opinion or degree of satisfaction with a particular product or service.

 Rating scale examples are mostly made up of multiple-choice questions to gather in-depth responses.

-One of the key merits of rating scale questions is that you can use them to question your audience over a protracted time.
+One of the key merits of rating scales is that you can use them to question your audience over a protracted time.

 Besides, there are freemium survey creation tools, such as Google Forms and Microsoft Forms, that make everything easier in creating surveys.